jeferson-sb/portfolio/content/articles/component-driven-design-part-2.md

 As your project grows, you will notice that many of your designs can be composed by reusing components you already made, speeding up your development.
 Component composability plays a crucial role in building scalable and maintainable applications.

-In order to aproach composability, we can take advantage of any of the patterns we've seen in this series: Compound components, Uncontrolled components, Render props, Slots or Dynamic components.
+In order to approach composability, we can take advantage of any of the patterns we've seen in this series: Compound components, Uncontrolled components, Render props, Slots or Dynamic components.
 Keep in mind that each pattern is intended to address a particular problem.

 If you're building a component library, you need to make sure components can work in isolation and together when combined with other primitives.
 This is where tools such as: [Storybook](https://storybook.js.org/) and [bit.dev](https://bit.dev/) can be helpful.